jstnjx/hass_youtube_media_player/README.md

 Check logs for any errors under Settings > System > Logs.

 ##### Missing Thumbnails:
 Thumbnails depend on the YouTube API.
 If the thumbnail does not appear, ensure your API key has sufficient quota.

+#### Limitations:
+Since the integration grabs the title and artist reported by the media player entity and uses the YouTube Data API v3 to search YouTube for this specific query it is not 100% guaranteed that it grabs the right thumbnail.
+From my testing it worked everytime but never say never.

 ## Contributions